FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-carousel.md

 ### show-bullets
 The 'Bullets' are a container which allows for a direct selection of a slide, much like a paging.
-It is represented as dots and can be styled with mix-in's.
-As default it is turned of.
+It is represented as dots and can be styled with mix-ins.
+By default it is turned off.

 ```html
 <ff-record-list>